cmoats/Earthquake_Cluster/README.md

 # Earthquake_Cluster
 This implements the k-means clustering algorithm and plots earthquake data (with magnitudes greater than 6 from 2010 to 2021) on a map online.
 To run, download the file and make sure that the data is in the same file as earthquake_cluster python file.

+# Results

 After running my results I got this:
 ![image of earthquake cluster](https://github.com/cmoats/Earthquake_Cluster/blob/main/Clustering%20results.PNG)